If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 In any case, there are other places to visit in Al-Ula besides Madinah Saleh but first, let me tell you what Madinah Saleh is:

-Madinah Saleh, or Hegra, was an ancient city founded by local tribes 5000 years ago, but it was not until the 2 century BC when the Nabateans, the same guys that built Petra, made it a great city, in a fear of the Romans to conquer Petra, so it would serve as the new capital.
+Madinah Saleh, or Hegra, was an ancient city founded by local tribes 5000 years ago, but it was not until the 2nd century BC that the Nabateans, the same guys that built Petra, made it a great city, in a fear of the Romans conquering Petra, so it could serve as the new capital.

 Still, the Romans conquered both cities, Hegra and Petra, but the more than 100 tombs carved from the giant desert rocks still remain and it is particularly more stunning than Petra because it is located in the middle of literally nowhere.